High school basketball: Chateaugay ends Harrisville reign for boys title; Hammond girls roll to crown

-POTSDAM — The anticipated battle between the defending No. 1 team in the state against the current No. 1 team in the state was simply a classic.
+POTSDAM — The anticipated battle between the defending No. 1 team in the state against the current No. 1 team in the state was simply – a classic one.

 Harrisville, the defending Section 10 and state Class D champion, jumped out to an early lead against the Chateaugay Bulldogs in the Section 10 Class D title game, but the state’s current No. 1 had the final say in recording a dramatic, 63-58 come-from-behind win to claim the crown and a state title berth.